IonDen/ion.sound/readme.md

 ## Update history
+* October 13, 2013 - now you can set individual volume for any sound.
+Improved test environment.
 * September 21, 2013 - plugin moved to jQuery namespace, new method and 10 new sounds
 * September 08, 2013 - iOS not playing sound bug fix
 * September 08, 2013 - Little enhancement